topherCantrell/computerarcheology/content/Arcade/SpaceInvaders/Hardware.md

         one of its memory access control signals.
 ```

-The value CF is RST 8 and D7 is RST 10.
+The value 0xCF is RST 2 and 0xD7 is RST 3.

-If I understand this right then the system gets RST 8 when the beam is *near* the middle of the screen and RST 10
+If I understand this right then the CPU gets RST 2 when the beam is *near* the middle of the screen and RST 3
 when it is at the end (start of VBLANK).

 # Video